hisaac/Markdown-Demo/1-basics.md

 # Basics

-Italic or Bold text
+Italic, Bold, or crossed out text

-- unordered
-- list
-- items

-1. ordered
-2. list
-3. items
+Unordered
+List
+Items

+Ordered
+List
+Items

-Well, what if you wanted to cite someone's brilliant speech about Markdown?
-Well, this is how you'd do it. —Isaac Halvorson
+Well, what if you wanted to cite someone's brilliant technology presentation?
+How would you do that in Markdown, hot shot?

+— Isaac Halvorson

 Markdown Logo